DaoCloud/DaoCloud-docs/docs/en/docs/skoala/registry/managed/configcenter.md

         The full format is: `${prefix}-${spring.profiles.active}.${file-extension}`.

-        - `prefix` defaults to the value of `spring.application.name`, and can also be configured through the configuration item `spring.cloud.nacos.config.prefix`.
+        - `prefix` defaults to the value of `spring.application.name`, and can also be configured through the ConfigMap `spring.cloud.nacos.config.prefix`.
         - `spring.profiles.active` is the profile corresponding to the current environment.
 For details, please refer to the Spring Boot documentation.
 Note: When `spring.profiles.active` is empty, the corresponding connector `-` will not exist, and the splicing format of the Data ID becomes `${prefix}.${file-extension}`.
-        - `file-exetension` is the data format of the configuration content, which can be configured through the configuration item `spring.cloud.nacos.config.file-extension`.
+        - `file-exetension` is the data format of the configuration content, which can be configured through the ConfigMap `spring.cloud.nacos.config.file-extension`.

     - Group: Select the group to which the current configuration belongs, the default is `DEFAULT_GROUP`.